gbchill/Automated-Email-Responder-for-Collaboration-Requests/README.md

 6. (Optional) Set up Gmail API by following Google's Gmail API Python Quickstart guide.

+## Run

+When running the Test and Automation, there is a difference in functionality:

+- **TestEmailResponder**: This command is used for testing the functionality of the script.
+It does not involve sending actual emails but simulates the processing of emails and generates responses based on predefined scenarios.

+    - **Windows**: Execute the following command:
+        ```bash
+        python TestEmailResponder
+        ```

+    - **Mac**: Execute the following command:
+        ```bash
+        python3 TestEmailResponder
+        ```

+- **Automation**: This command is used to run the script in automation mode, where it actively monitors incoming emails and sends out responses automatically.

+    - **Windows**: Execute the following command:
+        ```bash
+        python EmailAutomation
+        ```

+    - **Mac**: Execute the following command:
+        ```bash
+        python3 EmailAutomation
+        ```

+Ensure to use the appropriate command based on your operating system and the desired functionality.

 ## Usage

 1. Update the `max_profile` dictionary in the script with your information, preferences, and rates.